jeton-tech/payment-protocol-extensions/multi-party-merge.md

 ### Multi-Party Transactions

 There is a challenge to funding script contracts that have multiple parties (such as escrow scripts) in a trustless manner.
 Although each party can broadcast a separate transaction to fund the contract, generally represented as a Pay-To-Script-Hash (P2SH) address, this scenario greatly increases the chance that one or more parties will not transmit their transaction.
 In such a scenario, all parties would still be able to collect the escrow, should the terms be met in their favor, including a party who did not contribute to funding the escrow.
-By using an extended version of BIP70, a party in the transaction or a third party (such as an "escrow agent") can collect partial, invalid transactions from each party and merge them together into a single valid transaction with multiple inputs.
+By using an extended version of BIP70, a party in the transaction or a third party (such as an "escrow agent") can collect partial, invalid transactions (*"fragments"*) from each party and merge them together into a single valid transaction with multiple inputs.

 #### Invalid Transaction Fragments